Low-Battery-Squad/eco395m-midterm/README.md

 - **Time plot (right):** residuals fluctuate around zero with a few spikes; consider HAC/Newey-West SEs and/or adding lags/seasonal controls if serial correlation is a concern.

 ## 6. Conclusion

+Using 364 daily observations (after removing the single negative‐price day), our OLS results consistently show:

+- **Demand pressure dominates:** `ln(Load)` has a large, statistically significant **positive** effect on `ln(Price)`.
+Interpreted as an elasticity, a 1% increase in load raises price by roughly `β₁`% .
+- **Renewables lower prices:** `RenewableShare` is **negative and significant**, consistent with a merit-order effect—when the renewable share is higher, marginal costs fall and market prices decline.
+- **Weather once-controls are small:** After controlling for load, **CDD/HDD** contribute little on average (tight CIs around zero), suggesting much of weather’s impact is already embedded in demand.
+- **Reasonable fit with episodic spikes:** Fitted values track the broad movement of prices, but residual plots show a few spikes, likely corresponding to system events (for example: outages, congestion, fuel price shocks).

+**Implications.**
+The price–demand elasticity and the negative renewable coefficient imply that periods of high demand are expensive, while higher renewable penetration tends to moderate prices.
+For planning and policy, this supports investments that (i) dampen peak demand (efficiency, demand response) and (ii) expand low-marginal-cost renewable capacity and its integration.

+**Extensions / robustness to consider.**
+- Use **HAC/Newey–West** SEs; test AR terms or a dynamic model.
+- Add controls: **natural gas prices**, fuel availability, seasonal/weekday fixed effects, holidays.
+- Clarify the scale of `RenewableShare` (0–1 vs 0–100) and re-express coefficients as elasticities/semi-elasticities per 1pp.
+- Out-of-sample evaluation and stability checks.
+- Explore interactions (for example: `ln(Load) × season`) and distributional robustness.

+Overall, the analysis provides clear evidence that **demand increases prices** and **renewables reduce them**, with a model that captures the main trends while leaving identifiable, policy-relevant episodes for further study.

 ## 7. limitation
 Although this project do builds a clean and reproducible econometric pipeline, several limitations remain due to data coverage, model scope, and probably code implementation.